Online Student FAQ

 What do students like about an online course?

 Many students like the flexibility that online learning provides.
 For instance, students are able to do their coursework at a time that is convenient for them.
 This is especially helpful if they have jobs or other obligations.
 However, due dates are still applicable for coursework, so students should plan ahead to complete coursework before the due date expires.
 If you have questions, contact the OTC Online Student Success staff at firstname.lastname@example.org or 417-447-8200.

 What do students not like about an online course?

 Some students miss in-person interaction with instructors and other students.
 However, our online course designs have audio and video tools, interactive assignments, and many other features that are interesting and stimulating.
 There are due dates in every online and on-campus course, but for the most part, online students complete assignments at a time that is convenient for them before the due date arrives.
 Students who are not self-motivated or do not have good time-management skills will find online coursework challenging.
 If you have questions, contact the OTC Online Student Success staff at email@example.com or 417-447-8200.

 How do I interact with other students in an online course?

 Students can interact with classmates in a couple of ways.
 There is a usually a Discussion Board link in the course where students can ask questions or reply to classmate questions or comments.
 Another way students can interact with classmates is through email, when students need to have a more one-on-one interaction, as opposed to the discussion board where all classmates can view posts.

 What are the computer requirements for an online course?

 You can find the current OTC computer requirements for an online course here.
 In addition, Canvas has a great web page for computer and browser specifications.
-If students are unsure whether their computer is sufficient for an online course, they can contact OTC Online staff at firstname.lastname@example.org or 417-447-8200.
+If students are unsure whether their computer or device is sufficient for our online courses, they can contact OTC Online at firstname.lastname@example.org or 417-447-8200.